-In the 12 months that ended September 2023 CEZ derived around 14% from regulated electricity distribution network activities, down from 17% of EBITDA in the comparable period of last year.
-The decline is driven by the higher proportion of generation in CEZ's earnings mix on the back of the high power price environment seen in the beginning of 2023.
-Following the divestment of assets in Bulgaria and Romania, the regulated distribution activities are now derived from the Czech Republic only, where the company owns five of the eight distribution grids, representing an aggregate regulated asset base (RAB) of CZK142 billion and accounting for around 66% of Czech electricity distributed.
+In 2023, CEZ derived around 11% of EBITDA from regulated electricity distribution network activities, down from 14% in 2022.
+The decline is driven by the higher proportion of generation in CEZ's earnings mix on the back of the high power price environment in the beginning of 2023.
+Following the divestment of assets in Bulgaria and Romania, the regulated electricity distribution activities are now derived from the Czech Republic only, where the company owns five of the eight distribution grids, representing an aggregate regulated asset base (RAB) of CZK142 billion and accounting for around 66% of Czech electricity distributed.